Joe Masseria: Early life

 Giuseppe Masseria was born on January 17, 1886, in Menfi, Province of Agrigento, Sicily, in a family of tailors.
 When he was young, he moved to the town of Marsala, in the Province of Trapani.
 Masseria arrived in the United States in 1902.
 He then became part of the Morello crime family based in Harlem and parts of Little Italy in southern Manhattan.
 Masseria was a contemporary of other captains of that mafia family such as Gaetano Reina.
 In 1909, Masseria was convicted of burglary and received a suspended sentence.
 On May 23, 1913, Masseria was sentenced to four to six years in prison for third-degree burglary.

 As the 1910s ended, Masseria and boss Salvatore D'Aquila vied for power in New York.
 By the early 1920s, they were at war with each other.
 In 1920, Masseria had recruited Lucky Luciano as one of his gunmen.
 D'Aquila also had a gunman working for him, Umberto Valenti, and ordered him to kill Masseria.
-On May 7, 1922, the boss of the Morello/Terranova crime family, Vincenzo Terranova, was killed in a drive-by shooting near his E. 116th Street home.
+On May 8, 1922, the boss of the Morello/Terranova crime family, Vincenzo Terranova, was killed in a drive-by shooting near his E. 116th Street home.
 Valenti was believed to have been personally responsible.
 Hours later, Terranova's underboss Silva Tagliagamba was fatally wounded in Lower Manhattan by Valenti and gunmen working for him.
-The next day, Valenti and some of his men attacked the new boss of the rival Terranova family, Masseria.
+That night, Valenti and some of his men attacked the new boss of the rival Terranova family, Masseria.
 Valenti found Masseria and his bodyguards on Grand Street "within a block of Police Headquarters".
 Masseria got away, but the gunmen had shot four men and two women; Masseria tossed his pistol away and was arrested while fleeing the scene.

 On August 9, 1922, Masseria walked out of his apartment at 80 2nd Avenue, and was rushed by two armed men who opened fire on him.
 Masseria ducked into a store at 82 2nd Avenue with the gunmen in pursuit.
 They shot out the front window and shot up the inside of the store.
 The gunmen fled across 2nd Avenue to a getaway car idling just around the corner on E. 5th Street.
-The car was a Hudson Cruiser.
 The gunmen jumped on the running boards as the car sped west on E. 5th Street towards the Bowery, guns blazing.
 The gunmen then plowed through a crowd and shot randomly at the blockade, wounding six men.
 Masseria survived the incident and was found by police in his upstairs bedroom shell-shocked.
 He was sitting on his bed dazed, with two bullet holes through his straw hat, which he was still wearing.
 The incident gained Masseria new respect among gangsters as "the man who can dodge bullets" and his reputation began to rise as D'Aquila's began to wane.

 Forty-eight hours later, on August 11, Valenti attended a meeting in a cafe at the corner of Second Avenue and E. 12th Street, where he was murdered as he tried to flee.